Cost of Living Comparison Between Cairns and PerthCost of Living Comparison Between Cairns and Perth

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Cairns or Perth?
+Should I move to Cairns or to Perth?